kobbybaah/human-frequency-framework/acceptable_use_policy.md

 The profiling and verification of a patient's genetic resonance or bio-electrical waveform baseline is treated strictly as Protected Health Information (PHI).

+#### Zero-Knowledge Architecture
-* **Zero-Knowledge Architecture**: In strict compliance with HIPAA and the Genetic Information Nondiscrimination Act (GINA), the system is legally barred from matching raw biophysical wave signatures with standard civil identity indexes.
+In strict compliance with HIPAA and the Genetic Information Nondiscrimination Act (GINA), the system is legally barred from matching raw biophysical wave signatures with standard civil identity indexes.

+#### Localized Verification
-* **Localized Verification**: Medical profiles must be handled exclusively through a zero-knowledge architecture.
+Medical profiles must be handled exclusively through a zero-knowledge architecture.
 Edge hardware scans the wave profile, verifies cellular or DNA anomalies locally, and outputs an un-linkable, anonymized token.
 Hospital networks are prohibited from maintaining a searchable database of raw human frequency bands.

 ---